JohnNKamau/inventory-management-system/README.md

 ---

-## Notes
+## OpenFoodFacts Integration

-The project stores inventory in memory using a Python list, so data is cleared whenever the application is restarted.
-This was done to keep the project simple and focus on learning Flask APIs, CRUD operations, API integration and testing.
+The application connects to the OpenFoodFacts API to retrieve product details such as the product name, brand, category and description.
+Users can search for products or import them directly into the inventory using a barcode.

 ---

-## Author
+## Additional Information

-John Kamau
+- Inventory data is stored in memory, so restarting the application clears all items.
+- The CLI communicates with the Flask API using HTTP requests.
+- A running Flask server is required before using the CLI commands.